 Employees who have taken one paid parental leave are eligible to take another paid parental leave after 10 calendar months of active status.

-Employees who take paid parental leave must return to work or active status for a total of at least 12 calendar months or they will be required to pay back the benefit.
+Employees who take paid parental leave must return to work or active status for at least 12 calendar months or they will be required to pay back the benefit.

 How do I apply for paid parental leave?

-- Apply for your leave at least 15 days in advance of the anticipated date of the birth (or other covered event) using the Self-Service Online Leave Application System (SOLAS).
-You’ll be asked if you intend to use your CAR/sick day balance, if you plan take child care leave after the end of your paid parental leave and for your anticipated return date.
+- Apply for your leave at least 15 days in advance of the anticipated date of the birth or covered event using the Self-Service Online Leave Application System (SOLAS).
+You’ll be asked if you intend to use your CAR/sick day balance and if you plan take child care leave after the end of your paid parental leave.
+You will also give your anticipated return date.
 This information will be provided to your school or work site.

 - After the actual date of the birth or covered event, you have 10 calendar days to notify the DOE via SOLAS.
-(There are exceptions to these deadlines for special circumstances, such as a medical condition, a premature birth, a death in the family or reasonable travel necessary to adopt a child.)
+(You have 21 days for exceptions to this deadline for special circumstances, such as a medical condition, a premature birth, a death in the family or reasonable travel necessary to adopt a child.)
 The actual date will be used to determine the final start and end dates of your paid parental leave.
 During this time, you can also amend your application if you have changed your mind about using your CAR balance or taking a child care leave.

 For more information, read the UFT's FAQ on paid parental leave »